rschlaikjer/erlang-atrace-flamegraphs/README.md

     # Open it up in your browser
     xdg-open http://localhost:8192/

+This repository also contains a Dockerfile that can be used to run the system without installing all the necessary dependencies on the host.
+To do so,

+    # From within the top level of this repo
+    docker build .
+    # Take the successfully built hash from the docker build output as $HASH
+    # For very large traces, you may need to increase the memory the container
+    # is allowed to use by passing --memory=3g (or more, as necessary).
+    docker run --rm -it $HASH

 ## Android Trace file format
 The information here is based on the ART implementation of tracing, which can be viewed here: https://android.googlesource.com/platform/art/+/master/runtime/trace.cc